Dual Eligible Medicare Beneficiaries

 Many Medicare beneficiaries are also enrolled in their State’s Medicaid program due to having a lower income.
 Dual eligible Medicare beneficiaries may have access to Special Needs Plans designed especially for them.

-Dual eligible SNP benefits
+Dual eligible special needs benefits

 Benefits of enrolling in a Dual Eligible SNP are typically much richer than other types of Advantage Plans.
 This type of plan is generally a network based plan and not a private fee-for-service plan.
 Most often there are no deductibles, co-pays or co-insurance as long as the member remains in network.